blandfort/tuberlens/README.md

 pip install -e .[dev]
 ```

+Note: In case 'uv' isn't already installed, see [here](https://docs.astral.sh/uv/getting-started/installation) how to set it up.

 ### Environment Setup
 Add a `.env` file to the project root with the following environment variables:
 ```